 If your organization uses an outgoing proxy server to connect to the Internet, the Secure Agent connects to Informatica Intelligent Cloud Services through the proxy server.

-You can configure the Secure Agent and the serverless runtime environment to use the proxy server on Windows and Linux.
+You can configure the Secure Agent to use the proxy server on Windows and Linux.
 You can use the unauthenticated or authenticated proxy server.
 The proxy settings applies to connections used in mappings and in mappings in advanced mode.